 For those new to Escape rooms, this is a quick run down.

-An escape room, also known as an “escape game”, is a physical adventure game in which players solve a series of puzzles and riddles using clues, hints, and strategy to complete the objectives at hand.
+An escape room, also known as an “escape game”, is a physical adventure game in which players solve puzzles and riddles using clues, hints, and strategy to complete the objectives.

-Escape rooms may consist of a large, single room, or span multiple rooms.
-Players are given a set time limit to unveil the secret plot which is hidden within the rooms.
-If your teen likes this stuff it is definitely one of the top things to do in Berlin with teenagers.
+Escape rooms may consist of a large, single room or multiple rooms.
+Players are given a set time limit to unveil the secret plot hidden within the rooms.
+If your teen likes this stuff, it is one of the top things to do in Berlin with teenagers.
 You can find 2 of the best Berlin Escape rooms below.

 - Labyrintoom – Wartenbergstraße 35/36, 10365 Berlin, Germany